ethereum/consensus-specs/tests/formats/fork_choice/README.md

 `<32-byte-root>` is the hash tree root of the given attestation.

-Each file is a YAML-encoded `Attestation`.
+Each file is an SSZ-snappy encoded `Attestation`.

 ### `block_<32-byte-root>.ssz_snappy`

 `<32-byte-root>` is the hash tree root of the given block.

-Each file is a YAML-encoded `SignedBeaconBlock`.
+Each file is an SSZ-snappy encoded `SignedBeaconBlock`.

 ## Condition

 1. Deserialize `anchor_state.ssz_snappy` and `anchor_block.ssz_snappy` to initialize the local store object by with `get_forkchoice_store(anchor_state, anchor_block)` helper.
-2. Go through `steps.yaml`
+2. Iterate sequentially through `steps.yaml`
     - For each execution, look up the corresponding ssz_snappy file.
-Execute the corresponding helper function on your store.
+Execute the corresponding helper function on the current store.
-    - For each `checks` step, the assertions must be satisfied.
+    - For each `checks` step, the assertions on the current store must be satisfied.